-A digital ocean experience complete with faux sea lions, a coral reef, and sharks will open in October, and tourists and residents alike will want to take a peek.
-National Geographic Encounter: Ocean Odyssey will make use of a host of technology (plus award-winning designers) to create a multiroom experience that visitors will travel through for a glimpse of deep sea life.
+A digital ocean experience complete with faux sea lions, a coral reef, and sharks that both tourists and residents love.
+National Geographic Encounter: Ocean Odyssey uses a host of technology (plus award-winning designers) to create a multi-room experience that visitors can travel through for a glimpse of deep sea life.

 Get in on all the pop-ups.

-Big-name brands, like Forever 21 and the Disney Store, often host interactive marketing events that draw big crowds.
+Big-name brands, like the Disney Store, often host interactive marketing events that draw big crowds.
 For example, look for "augmented reality ads," with an interactive billboard in which you stand in a spot and see yourself projected.
 (Kids always get a kick out of seeing themselves on a massive screen.)
-Myriad (less commercial) festivals land in Times Square, too, like the recent World Science Fest.
+Visit the NYE Wishing Wall for the month of December.
 Visit Times Square's official website for a list of all upcoming special events.

 Sometimes you just have to bite the bullet and see The Naked Cowboy.
 Photo courtesy of Make Music New York